 Being a perfectionist makes you great at detail and delivering everything to a high quality.
-But it’s also a curse that means you find it hard to relax, hard to accept work that isn’t 100% perfect and can often spill over into your home life.
+But it’s also a curse that means you find it hard to relax.
+You may find it hard to accept work that isn’t 100% perfect and can often spill over into your home life.
 Maybe it makes you a nightmare to live with!

 Perfectionism can develop for a number of reasons.
-Perhaps you were a child of a perfectionist, or it can stem from believing your self worth is determined by your achievements and therefore seeking praise and acceptance.
-It can also be motivated by a fear of failure – if everything is perfect then you can’t fail, you can’t be vulnerable.
+Perhaps you were a child of a perfectionist.
+It can also stem from believing your self worth is determined by your achievements and therefore seek praise and acceptance.
+It can also be motivated by a fear of failure.
+If everything is perfect then you can’t fail and you can’t be vulnerable.
 The problem is you can push yourself too much to keep achieving at this high standard.

 Is there an alternative to perfectionism?

 These are important distinctions when thinking about your perfectionism.
-You can ask yourself ‘is this good enough?’.
-And good enough is not about delivering mediocre or low quality work.
+You can ask yourself ‘is this good enough?’
+Good enough is not about delivering mediocre or low quality work.
 It’s just that not everything is worthy of or requires 100% of your time and energy.

 How can you break the cycle?